mathesar-foundation/mathesar-wiki/community.md

 - [:beers: Events *Events attended by the Mathesar team*](/en/community/events) {.links-list}

+# Mentoring
+The Mathesar team is applying to be a mentoring organization in Google Summer of Code 2022.
+For more information, see the [Mentoring](/en/community/mentoring) page.

+In the future, we may participate in other programs such as Outreachy, CommunityBridge, etc.

 # Future Plans
 Some ideas we're considering in the future to grow the community:
 - Setting up events, such as office hours, pair programming sessions, or even livestreaming our work.
-- Participating in FOSS mentoring programs such as Google Summer of Code, Outreachy, CommunityBridge, etc.
 - An end-user focused Matrix channel
 - A way for users to vote on [Roadmap](/product/roadmap) items.